Bevy Version: | 0.9 | (outdated!) |

 from a regular system) - Access any component, entities, and resources you want

-- Manually run arbitrary systems or stages
+- Manually run arbitrary systems or schedules

 With direct world access, you can implement custom control flow, like looping some systems multiple times, selecting different systems to run in different circumstances, exporting/importing data from files like scenes or game saves, …